Notice: Important information regarding changes to the SafeLaw Application.

-Do you use multi-factor authentication for all remote access to your computer network?
+Does the Applicant use multi-factor authentication for all remote access to the Applicant’s computer network?

 What is Multi-Factor Authentication?